- International Volunteer, Co-op, or Other Travel

 In all instances, applications are accepted after the deadline as spaces remain.
 It is each student's responsibility to follow up with program facilitators to confirm deadlines.
 Space may be limited on exchange programs, so it is important to turn in application materials as early as possible.

 The Study Abroad Office requires a minimum of a 2.5 GPA, but a GPA of 2.75 is preferred.
-However, some foreign universities may have a higher GPA requirement, so the student should meet with a Study Abroad advisor to learn more about foreign university requirements.
+However, some foreign universities may have a higher GPA requirement, so the student should meet with a study abroad coordinator to learn more about foreign university requirements.
 In some cases, students with a GPA lower than 2.5 will be accepted.

 There are many study abroad options that do not have a language requirement.
 These programs are taught in English with the option of a foreign language credit.